 - 2011-04 - Stormwater ponds - Water from marsh

 - 2010-07 - Stormwater ponds - Cyanobacteria from cattails

 - 2009-07 - Fish Creek Park - Algae from shallow marsh

 - 2009-06 - Fish Creek Park - Vaucheria from shallow marsh

 - 2008-09 - Fish Creek Park - Moss from shallow marsh

 - 2008-07 - Fish Creek Park - Rhizoclonium from pond

-I have been using simple light microscopes and Canon cameras, which are good at low-level light, and more importantly can be attached to the eyepiece via an adaptor.
-Auto ISO is also a useful feature to avoid changing settings for different magnifications, and video can help capture faster protozoa and animals.
+I have been using simple light microscopes and Canon cameras, which are good at low-level light and can be attached to the eyepiece via an adaptor.
+Auto ISO is sometimes a useful feature to avoid changing settings for different magnifications, and video can help capture faster protozoans and animals.